 - Medium bowl

 - Silicone spatula

 - Stand mixer fitted with the whisk attachment

 - Wire rack

-- Baking time: keep an eye on the time, it won’t take long.
-Don’t overbake, because then the cookies won’t get fudgy.
+Baking Time: keep an eye on the time, it won’t take long.
+Do not overbake, because then the cookies won’t get fudgy.

 Difficulty: simple.
 Temperature and timing do matter here.

 Taste: chocolaty, sweet and salty at the same time.

 CONS: They’re delicious, but I personally prefer either a brownie or a cookie.